simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-academy-vs-tryhackme-what-is-best/index.md

 cover: "/img/cover/An_animated_image_featuring_two_characters.png"
 coverAlt: "An animated image featuring two characters, one wearing a HackTheBox Academy shirt and the other wearing a TryHackMe shirt, each with a thought bubble above their head containing a relevant symbol for their platform and both characters standing on a see-saw that is balanced in the middle."
 coverCaption: ""
----If you're looking to learn cybersecurity skills, chances are that you've heard of two of the most popular platforms for cybersecurity education: HackTheBox Academy and TryHackMe.
-But which platform is best for beginners?
-In this article, we'll compare the strengths and weaknesses of both platforms to help you decide which one is best for you.
+---

+# HackTheBox Academy vs TryHackMe: Which is Best for Beginners?

 ## Overview of HackTheBox Academy and TryHackMe

-Both HackTheBox Academy and TryHackMe are online platforms that offer hands-on cybersecurity training through interactive labs, challenges, and exercises.
+Both **HackTheBox Academy** and **TryHackMe** are online platforms that offer hands-on cybersecurity training through interactive labs, challenges, and exercises.
 They cover a wide range of cybersecurity topics, including network security, web application security, cryptography, and more.

 While both platforms aim to teach cybersecurity concepts, they have different approaches to learning.

 ### HackTheBox Academy

-HackTheBox Academy is an online platform that provides a structured learning experience for cybersecurity professionals.
+**HackTheBox Academy** is an online platform that provides a structured learning experience for cybersecurity professionals.
 It offers a wide range of cybersecurity topics, including penetration testing, forensics, and malware analysis, and provides both free and paid subscription options.

-HackTheBox Academy is known for its challenging and realistic labs and exercises that simulate real-world scenarios, while also providing extensive guidance and support to learners.
+**HackTheBox Academy** is known for its challenging and realistic labs and exercises that simulate real-world scenarios, while also providing extensive guidance and support to learners.
 Its courses and labs are designed to teach practical skills and knowledge in cybersecurity, making it a popular choice for cybersecurity professionals who want to improve their practical skills and advance their careers.

 ### TryHackMe

-TryHackMe is an online platform that provides interactive labs, challenges, and exercises to teach cybersecurity concepts.
+**TryHackMe** is an online platform that provides interactive labs, challenges, and exercises to teach cybersecurity concepts.
 It is also available in both free and paid subscription options.
 TryHackMe is known for its beginner-friendly approach, with a focus on providing structured learning and guidance.

+______

 ## Strengths and Weaknesses of Both Platforms